Feature Articles: Food, Fitness and Cooking and Produce

 Janet Hackert, Nutrition and Health Education Specialist, Harrison County, University of Missouri Extension

-The Environmental Working Group has updated their Shopper’s Guide to Pesticide in Produce, with its worst findings listed as the “Dirty Dozen” and those least contaminated as the “Clean 15.”
+The Environmental Working Group (EWG) updated their Shopper’s Guide to Pesticide in Produce, with its worst findings listed as the “Dirty Dozen” and those least contaminated as the “Clean Fifteen.”
 This report is intended to help consumers choose wisely when buying and eating produce.

-The group looked at data collected from U.S. Department of Agriculture (USDA) and Food and Drug Administration (FDA) tests from 2000 to 2009.
-The commonly consumed produce was then ranked based on six factors, including percent of samples tested with detectable pesticides, percent of samples with two or more pesticides, and average amount (levels in parts per million) of all pesticides found.
+The group looked at the most recent data collected from the U.S. Department of Agriculture and the Food and Drug Administration in 2013.
+The commonly consumed produce was then ranked based on six factors, including percent of samples tested with detectable pesticides, percent of samples with two or more pesticides, and average amount of all pesticides found (measured in parts per million).

 - Sweet potatoes

-The Environmental Working Group suggests purchasing organic options from the “Dirty Dozen” list to reduce the amount of pesticides present.
+The EWG suggests purchasing organic options from the “Dirty Dozen” list to reduce the amount of pesticides present.
 The organic label requires low to no pesticide use.

 The Dietary Guidelines for Americans recommends making half the food on your plate fruits and vegetables.
-The “Dirty Dozen” and “Clean 15” lists help consumers know when it is safe to purchase fresh fruits and vegetables from the supermarket and when they may want to find cleaner alternatives.
-You can also purchase unsweetened and low-salt, frozen, canned and dried options for more ways to fit in the fruits and vegetables needed for a healthy eating plan.
+These lists help consumers know when it is safe to purchase fresh fruits and vegetables from the supermarket and when you may want to find cleaner alternatives.
+You can also purchase unsweetened and low-salt frozen, canned and dried options for more ways to fit in the fruits and vegetables needed for a healthy eating plan.